The Crucial Role of Post-Surgery Nutrition: Recipes and Guidance for Optimal Healing

 After surgery, your body undergoes significant changes and needs extra nutrition to heal.
 Nutritional requirements increase, making it vital to focus on high-quality proteins, healthy fats, vitamins, and minerals.

-Protein is critical for healing, helping to repair tissues and create new cells.
+Protein is critical for healing.
+It helps repair tissues and create new cells.
 Sources of protein include lean meats, poultry, fish, dairy, legumes, and nuts.
 For example, a 3-ounce serving of chicken breast provides about 25 grams of protein, which can speed up your recovery process.

 Vitamins and minerals also play a significant role in recovery.
 Nutrients like vitamin C, zinc, and iron are essential for a strong immune system.
 For instance, a single orange contains about 70 mg of vitamin C, which aids in collagen formation and tissue repair.
 Incorporating fruits, vegetables, and whole grains into your post-surgery diet will help provide these vital nutrients.